madeline-scyphers/Procyon-Wiki/docs/Factions/Wreckers.md

   - Qord (xeno, thief, delicate, one-handed).
 turf: Makeshift base inside a derelict ship near Baftoma (HQ).
 quirks: Wreckers pick members from folks already fleeing from someone or hiding in Baftoma.
 They often trade air and water as a means of scoping folks out.
-situation: The crew has hit several targets in the system by sowing confusion between the [[Procyon/Rin/Rin|Procyon/Rin/Rin]] [[Factions/Factions|Factions/Factions]], and cleaning up after pirates.
+situation: The crew has hit several targets in the system by sowing confusion between the [[Rin|Rin]] [[Factions/Factions|Factions/Factions]], and cleaning up after pirates.
 Their goal is to salvage enough to repair their current home, the ship they call the Derelict-8.
 To do that, many more ships are going to need to be destroyed.
 ---
 ## Tier